I love listening.

 As I got older, I realized that while I engaged all 6 parts toward others, I had not been successful in doing so in my own life.
 In a nutshell, I only asked for directions when I was at a crossroads, not along the way.
 The noise of completing my agenda each day was drowning out God’s voice.
 So, I made a pact with myself.
 I was determined to “listen at the speed of life (LATSOL),” not just when things got crazy.
 Now, I am committed to writing what I hear within me as fast as I can.
 Instead of plowing through life, then begging for God to talk to me in a crisis, I decided to be a better listener.
 I downloaded the Evernote app on my phone and kept a notebook everywhere… in the car, next to my bed, in my dance rehearsal bag, anywhere I could tuck one away.

 I began to realize that God was talking often, but I wasn’t listening.

 I saw the smallest things around me as opportunities to listen more intently.
 Clouds, trees, roads, bad customer service experiences… they were all moments where I could be missing a lesson.
 Don’t get me wrong, I don’t walk around with my head in the clouds, but I do seek out drops of inspiration wherever I can find them.

 By sharing my experiences, I pray that these moments provide inspiration and encouragement to you.
 Go to your friendly neighborhood dollar store and get a couple of cheap notebooks and one pack of pens (to stay with the notebook so you never have to look for one).
 As for notebooks, I prefer the spiral 5.75″ x 8.75″ size for easy traveling.
 Trust me, if you do this right, you’ll be wearing out the front cover as you translate and transport nuggets of wisdom all over the place.
-Leave the pretty journals at home or bring them with you to your ILS, or intentional listening spot (I’ll talk about that in another post).
+Leave the pretty journals at home or bring them with you to your ILS, or intentional listening spot.
 They’re not for this part of the mission.